rx-angular/rx-angular/libs/template/docs/api/let-directive.md

 ### Binding an Observable and using the view context

-The `*rxLet` directive takes over several things and makes it more convenient and save to work with streams in the
+The `*rxLet` directive takes over several things and makes it more convenient and safe to work with streams in the
 template:

 ```html